parmarraj8866/MERN-Stack--Product-Management-Admin-Panel/README.md

 ## 🔐 Authentication System

-A secure and user-friendly authentication system is included to manage access.
+A secure and user-friendly authentication system ensures controlled access to the admin panel.

 ### 🔹 Login

-Users can securely log in to access the dashboard.
+Registered users can securely log in to access the dashboard.
-A **success alert** appears after login confirmation.
+A **success alert** confirms successful authentication.

 🖼️ _Login Form:_
 ![Login Form](./frontend/public/github%20Images/LoginForm.png)